-The COVID-19 pandemic has challenged the robustness of the Company's operational risk management framework.
-We are pleased with the Company's operational resilience and the business continuity arrangements that have been demonstrated in the face of the COVID-19 pandemic.
-The majority of the LISL employees providing services to the Company have been working from home since March 2020 with no noticeable adverse impact on the Company's operating effectiveness.
-The Company recognises that it may be exposed to an increased level of operational cyber risk as a result of all LISL employees working from home.
-The risk is being managed through enhanced monitoring of network activity, targeted staff training, a quarterly risk and control affirmation process, annual testing of business continuity plans and disaster recovery plans and development of a cyber security incident response plan.
+As in 2020, the majority of the LISL employees providing services to the Company spent much of the year working from home with no noticeable adverse impact on the Company's operating effectiveness.
+The increased operational cyber risk as a result of all LISL employees working from home is managed through enhanced monitoring of network activity, targeted staff training, a quarterly risk and control affirmation process, annual testing of business continuity plans and disaster recovery plans and development of the Group's cyber security incident response plan.